 Dalby, Thornton-le-Dale, Yorkshire, YO18 7LT

-Expect an extremely friendly welcome however be mindful that being an official star camp attendees will be asked to abide by white light rules.
+Registrations close Sunday 25th August!
+Tucked away in the heart of The Great Dalby Forest is Adderstone Field and home to this annual stargazing festival.
+Taking place during a new moon and being distant from light pollution the dark skies above Dalby reveal the Milky Way arching from one tree-lined horizon to the other.
+Everyone is guaranteed an extremely friendly welcome and are reminded that being an official star camp attendees are asked to abide by "white light" rules (red light only at night).
 A hog roast and welcome drinks are offered on the Friday and each evening talks are given in the main marquee whilst the skies darken.
-The forest is a great place to explore by day.
+The forest is a great place to explore by day...
+Early booking recommended!

 - Event is a hosted at a dark sky location such as a remote campsite over several nights usually around a new moon when the skies are dark.